NREL/floris/README.md

 ## FLORIS

-The `feature/develop` branch of the FLORIS repo represents a rework of the software as a general wind farm wake analysis tool.
+The `develop` branch of the FLORIS repo represents a rework of the software as a general wind farm wake analysis tool.

 For any questions regarding FLORIS, please contact [Jen Annoni](mailto:jennifer.annoni@nrel.gov), [Paul Fleming](mailto:paul.fleming@nrel.gov), or [Rafael Mudafort](mailto:rafael.mudafort@nrel.gov).